 Maybe each week one or two groups could have time to present their lesson to the class?!
 After your group teaches their lesson, you can write a reflection about what you learned.

 2. Become a student teacher!
 Why not speak to your teacher or principal about starting a student- teacher RE program at your school?
-Older students could teach a lesson in a younger grade's class monthly, bi-weekly or even once a week.
-It would be a great way for older students to mentor younger students and get them excited about their faith, and teach older students valuable public speaking, organisational and career skills.
+Older students could teach a lesson in a younger grade's class either monthly, bi-weekly or even once a week.
+It would be a great way for older students to mentor younger students and get them excited about their faith while teaching older students valuable public speaking, organisational and career skills.

 For younger students